ev2900/GitHub_Insigths_History/README.md

 1. Set up a personal access token

 The script that collects the page views and unique visitors requires push access in order to see the traffic statistics for each repository.
-The script uses a GitHub person access token to authenticate.
+The script uses a GitHub person access token to authenticate

 To generate a person access token go to [Settings](https://github.com/settings/profile) -> [Developer settings](https://github.com/settings/apps) -> [Personal access tokens](https://github.com/settings/tokens) -> [Tokens classic](https://github.com/settings/tokens)